 - Maintaining our focus on fee-based revenue with minimal direct commodity price exposure.
-As we expand our business, we intend to maintain our focus on providing midstream energy services under fee-based arrangements.
+As we expand our business, we intend to maintain our focus on providing midstream energy services under feebased arrangements.
 Our midstream services are provided under primarily long-term and fee-based contracts with original terms of up to 25 years.
-We believe that our focus on feebased revenues with minimal direct commodity price exposure is essential to maintaining stable cash flows. - Capitalizing on organic growth opportunities to maximize throughput on our existing systems.
+We believe that our focus on fee-based revenues with minimal direct commodity price exposure is essential to maintaining stable cash flows. - Capitalizing on organic growth opportunities to maximize throughput on our existing systems.
 We intend to continue to leverage our management team's expertise in constructing, developing and optimizing our midstream assets to grow our business through organic development projects.
 We believe that our broad and geographically diverse operating footprint provides us with a competitive advantage to pursue organic development projects that are designed to extend our geographic reach, diversify our customer base, expand our midstream service offerings, increase the number of our hydrocarbon receipt points and maximize volume throughput. - Diversifying our asset base by expanding our midstream service offerings to new geographic areas.
 Our gathering operations in the Utica, Bakken, Barnett and Marcellus shale plays and the Piceance and DJ basins currently represent our core business.
-We intend to pursue opportunities to diversify our operations into other geographic regions through both greenfield development projects and acquisitions from third parties. - Partnering with producers to provide midstream services for their development projects in high-growth, unconventional resource plays.
+We intend to pursue opportunities to diversify our operations into other geographic regions through both greenfield development projects and acquisitions from third parties.
+For example, in the third quarter of 2017, we began developing Summit Permian, an associated natural gas gathering and processing system, in the northern Delaware Basin in southeastern New Mexico. - Partnering with producers to provide midstream services for their development projects in high-growth, unconventional resource plays.
 We seek to promote commercial relationships with established and well-capitalized producers that are willing to serve as key customers and commit to long-term MVCs and/or AMIs.
 We will continue to pursue partnership opportunities with established producers to develop new midstream energy infrastructure in unconventional resource basins that we believe will complement our existing assets and/or enhance our overall business by facilitating our entry into new basins.
 These opportunities generally consist of a strategic acreage position in an unconventional resource play that is well-positioned for accelerated production but has limited existing midstream energy infrastructure to support such growth.